brigadecore/brigade-github-app/README.md

 ## 7. (OPTIONAL): Forwarding `pull_request` to `check_suite`

-This gateway can enable a feature that converts PRs to Check Suite requests.
+This gateway can enable a feature that converts certain PR events to Check Suite requests.
+(Namely, PR events with an `action` that indicates code was affected and may be in need of checking.)
 Currently, this is enabled by default.

 To disable this feature, set the environment variable `CHECK_SUITE_ON_PR=false` on the deployment for the server.
 This can also be done by setting `github.checkSuiteOnPR` to `false` in the chart's `values.yaml`.